Phono3py API#

 In [4]: disp_dataset = ph3yml.dataset

-With this ph3yml, how to compute force constants is explained.
-In the following, it is assumed that we have FORCES_FC3 in the current directory.
-The displacement dataset and force sets are set to the Phono3py class instance as follows:
+The steps below show how to compute force constants using ph3yml, assuming that FORCES_FC3 is in the current directory.
+The displacement dataset and force sets are assigned to the Phono3py instance as follows:

 In [5]: unitcell = ph3yml.unitcell